bbfox0703/AchievoLab/README.md

 - CDN load balancing with real-time statistics display for optimized image downloads.
 - Image failure tracking with exponential backoff to avoid repeated failed requests.
 - Scheduled achievement unlocks with intelligent batching (RunGame).
+- Real-time icon updates when achievements are unlocked (via timer or manual toggle).
 - Anti-idle mouse movement to prevent Steam from marking you as away (RunGame).

 ## Technical Notes